Matthew C. Perry: Promotion to commodore

-Perry received the title of commodore in June 1840, when the Secretary of the Navy appointed him commandant of New York Navy Yard.
+In 1841, Perry received the title of commodore, when the Secretary of the Navy appointed him commandant of New York Navy Yard.
 The United States Navy did not have ranks higher than captain until 1857, so the title of commodore carried considerable importance.
 Officially, an officer would revert to his permanent rank after the squadron command assignment had ended, although in practice officers who received the title of commodore retained the title for life, as did Perry.

 During his tenure in Brooklyn, he lived in Quarters A in Vinegar Hill, a building which still stands today.
-In 1843, Perry took command of the Africa Squadron, whose duty was to interdict the slave trade under the Webster-Ashburton Treaty, and continued in this endeavor through 1844.
+In 1843, Perry took command of the Africa Squadron, whose duty was to interdict the slave trade under the Webster-Ashburton Treaty, and continued in this endeavor to 1844.

 Mexican–American War

 In 1845, Commodore David Conner's length of service in command of the Home Squadron had come to an end.
 However, the coming of the Mexican–American War persuaded the authorities not to change commanders in the face of the war.
-Perry, who would eventually succeed Conner, was made second-in-command and captained USS Mississippi.
+Perry, who eventually succeeded Conner, was made second-in-command and captained USS Mississippi.
 Perry captured the Mexican city of Frontera, demonstrated against Tabasco, being defeated in San Juan Bautista by Colonel Juan Bautista Traconis in the First Battle of Tabasco, and took part in the capture of Tampico on November 14, 1846.

-He had to return to Norfolk, Virginia, to make repairs and was still there when the amphibious landings at Veracruz took place.
-His return to the U.S. gave his superiors the chance to finally give him orders to succeed Commodore Conner in command of the Home Squadron.
+Perry had to return to Norfolk, Virginia, to make repairs and was there when the amphibious landings at Veracruz took place.
+His return to the U.S. gave his superiors the chance to give him orders to succeed Commodore Conner in command of the Home Squadron.
 Perry returned to the fleet, and his ship supported the siege of Veracruz from the sea.

 After the fall of Veracruz, Winfield Scott moved inland, and Perry moved against the remaining Mexican port cities.
 Perry assembled the Mosquito Fleet and captured Tuxpan in April 1847.
-In July 1847 he attacked Tabasco personally, leading a 1,173-man landing force ashore and attacking the city of San Juan Bautista from land, defeating the Mexican forces and taking the city.
+In June 1847 he attacked Tabasco personally, leading a 1,173-man landing force ashore and attacking the city of San Juan Bautista from land, defeating the Mexican forces and taking the city.

+In 1847, Perry was elected as an honorary member of the New York Society of the Cincinnati in recognition of his achievements during the Mexican War.